 - The economy expanded at an annualized rate of 1.2 percent in the second quarter, dragged down by lower business and government spending and excess inventories. –The New York Times

 What does drug mean?
 Drug is never the correct choice for the past tense of drag.

 Of course, drug has other uses.
-It is also sometimes a noun, where it refers to a medication or any addictive substance.
+It primarily acts also a noun, where it refers to a medication or any addictive substance.